xingyingwang/smart_contracts/week-3-tutorial-solutions.md

 ### Full tutorial solutions provided on Tuesday 7 Feb

+## Part 0: Representing numbers

 * 0.A) Complete the table from Week 2

+Completed in lectures

 * 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look the latest block in Bitcoin.
 Select the hex string that is the block's header.
 Using whatever tools you like, convert this block header to bianry and decimal.

+Walkthrough of this problem given in lectures, the block will start with a large number of leading zeros, such as '00000000000000a8...', when we express these in binary, for each 00 in hex we will have eight zeros in binary, so 00000000, resulting in a binary string of 256-bits, with a lot of 0s before the first 1 appears.
+In decimal, this number will be large, bug significanly smaller than the possible $2^256 - 1$ values.

 * 0.C) Do the same for 0.B, as for block number 1 in Bitcoin, using https://blockchair.com/bitcoin/.
 How do the numbers compare between 0.B and 0.C?
 Why is this?

+You will again see something simailir to 0.B, but there will be fewer leading zeros.
+When converting the value to binary and decimal, we will see that the decimal equivalent will be far larger than the value from 0.B.
+This is because it is now harder to create a block in Bitcoin, and so as the difficulty has increased, the target value has decresed, so that now to create a block, the decimal equivalent of the hash output must be below a lower value.

 ---